vivekcode01/StreamIt/docs/guide/what-is-superstreamer.md

 ### Playback

 Alright, we’ve got our HLS playlist sitting in the S3 bucket.
 You could hit play and call it a day, sure, but where’s the fun in that?
-Like, we've got this epic NotFlix bumper — _tuduuuum_ — and we want to slap it right in front of our `Frames of Thrones` masterpiece.
+Like, we've got this NotFlix bumper — _tuduuuum_ — and we want to slap it right in front of our Frames of Thrones masterpiece.
 So, what do we do?
 We transcode and package that bumper, then tell our stitcher to whip up a new playlist on the fly, combining our bumper with the main content.
 Boom — playlist magic! 🪄

 <img class="schema schema-stitcher" src="/schema-stitcher.png" />